-Communication and Language
+- Communication and Language

 - Literacy

 - Mathematics

 - Understanding the World

 - Expressive Arts and Design

 - Personal, Social and Emotional Development

 - Physical Development

-French, PE and dance are taught by specialist teachers who are able to provide a high level of expertise.
+French, PE and dance are taught by specialist teachers who can provide a high level of expertise.
 From Reception, the boys and girls have one dedicated Information and Communication Technology lesson per week in the ICT suite.